Fermat-ORG/fermat-framework/README.md

 <br>
 ### Fermat's Purpose

-* Empower people with the appropriate tools to save and move their money in a digital format in an efficient, secure an private way.
+* To Empower people with the appropriate tools to save and move their money as a digital format in a more efficient, secure and private way.

-* Give back the sovereignty over each one's own resources, respecting the freedom of choice about which currency to use and how to administrate it, regardless of the place they live or where they were born.
+* To give back the sovereignty over each one's own resources, respecting the freedom of choice about which currency to use and how to administrate it, regardless of the place they live or where they were born.

 <br>
 ### Fermat's Mission